No Compromise On Kashmir, Nuclear Programme: Afridi - UrduPoint

 Talking about the role of Kashmir Committee, he said it gives recommendations to the government, keeps contact with Azad Kashmir leadership, their youth, academic and people from various walks of life.

-Kashmir Committee, in cooperation with Foreign Office of Pakistan, remains in touch with Kashmiri Diaspora and raises voice at various international fora \395\867
+Kashmir Committee, in cooperation with Foreign Office of Pakistan, remains in touch with Kashmiri Diaspora and raises voice at various international fora… 395